corwinjoy/pl_array/README.md

 Prototype Module for array creation function in polars.

 To firm up discussion this initial work is done as a plug-in.
-See https://github.com/pola-rs/polars/issues/18090 for the proposal / issue.
+1. See https://github.com/pola-rs/polars/issues/18090 for the proposal / issue.
-See https://marcogorelli.github.io/polars-plugins-tutorial/arrays/ for polars plug-in overview.
+2. See https://marcogorelli.github.io/polars-plugins-tutorial/arrays/ for a polars plug-in overview.